CSEEEE/BTCPayServer.Vault/README.md

 ## How does BTCPayServer Vault work

-When running the BTCPayServer Vault, a local webserver is hosted on `http://127.0.0.1:65092` which web applications, via your local browser, can connect to in order to interact with your hardware wallet.
+When running the ZEUSPay Vault, a local webserver is hosted on `http://127.0.0.1:65092` which web applications, via your local browser, can connect to in order to interact with your hardware wallet.

 The protocol is fairly simple: